motsios/Flutter_with_nodejs_chat_app/README.md

 # flutter_with_nodejs_chat_app
-Chat app created with flutter framework using web_socket_channel plugin.This project also contains the server side written with node.js
+Chat app created with flutter framework using web_socket_channel plugin.This project also contains the server side written with node.js.The images below are from a use case with 2 different mobile devices (A,B).

 Mobile A